CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validate-Overall-Network-Health.md

 It is useful to know which devices are experiencing the most issues with their system services, network services, or interfaces in general, as this can help focus troubleshooting efforts toward selected devices versus the service itself.

-To view devices with the most issues, select **Most Failures** from the filter above the table on the right.
+To view devices with the most issues, select **Most failures** from the filter above the table on the right.

 {{<figure src="/images/netq/validation-summary-most-failures-42.png" width="300">}}

-Devices with the highest number of issues are listed at the top.
+Devices with the most issues are listed at the top.
 Scroll down to view those with fewer issues.
-To further investigate the critical devices, click on the hostname to open the device card, or use the Events card and filter on the indicated switches.
+To further investigate critical devices, click on the hostname to open the device card, or use the Events card and filter on the indicated switches.

 ### View Devices with Recent Issues

-It is useful to know which devices are experiencing the most issues with their with their system services, network services, or interfaces right now, as this can help focus troubleshooting efforts toward devices current issues.

-To view devices with recent issues, select **Recent Failures** from the filter above the table on the right.
-Devices with the highest number of issues are listed at the top.
-Scroll down to view those with fewer issues.
-To further investigate the critical devices, click on the hostname to open the device card, or use the Events card and filter on the indicated switches.
+To view devices with recent issues, select **Recent failures** from the filter above the table on the right.
+The devices with the most-recent failures are listed at the top.
+To further investigate critical devices, click on the hostname to open the device card, or use the Events card and filter on the indicated switches.

 ### Filter Results by Service

-You can focus the data in the table on the right, by unselecting one or more services.
-Click the *checkbox* next to the service you want to remove from the data.
+You can focus the data in the table on the right by unselecting one or more services.
+Click the checkbox next to the service you want to remove from the data.
 In this example, we have unchecked MTU.

 {{<figure src="/images/netq/validation-summary-l3-int-health-uncheck-mtu-42.png" width="500">}}